apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 | Disk I/O| Host| virtio| Gofer| virtio|
 | Network I/O| Host + veth| tc + veth| netstack| tap + virtio-net

-There have also been comparisons made among different implementations of Container Engines, such as Containerd and CRI-O [3][5].
+There have also been comparisons made among different implementations of Container Engines, such as Containerd and CRI-O<sup>[3][5]</sup>.
 However, it is beyond the scope of this article and the part is left for you to explore.

 # How K8s+containerization affect databases